 Stuck in Kabul

-Being successful in the places we worked has probably raising expectations of the average local citizen far above what is reasonable.
-Operating with low overhead, no security company to impede our operations while we directly implement projects in areas thought to be too unstable means very little in the big scheme of things.
-The entire edifice on which the ISAF Afghanistan counterinsurgency campaign is based is built on a foundation of lies.
+Being successful in the places we worked probably raised the expectations of the average local citizen far above what is reasonable.
+Operating with low overhead, no security company to impede our operations while directly implementing projects in areas thought to be too unstable would mean something if we were on the winning side of this conflict.
+But we’re not so it means very little in the big scheme of things.
+That’s because the entire edifice on which the ISAF Afghanistan counterinsurgency campaign is based has been built on a foundation of lies.
 The central government in Kabul in not functional now and will not be anytime soon.
-The thought that Kabul based or appointed government line ministries have the ability to project authority down to the district level in a Province like Helmand is not a proposition that any knowledgeable person would believe credible.
+The proposition that Karzai appointed, Kabul based government line ministries have the ability to project authority down to the district level in a Province like Helmand is ludicrous yet this is the basis on which the entire American effort is based.

-The ability of modern western armies to train and mentor Afghan security forces is almost zero.
+The ability of modern western armies to train and mentor Afghan security forces is zero.
 The western militaries insist that their troops have a certain amount of protection and access to unlimited quantities of high quality western food flown into the country at God only knows what cost.
-In order to achieve this base line goal the western military has based itself on FOB’s that are physically separated from the forces they are mentoring.
+In order to achieve this goal the western militaries are quartered on FOB’s that are physically separated from the forces they are mentoring.
 That adds to the psychological separation that all westerners have to deal with when they choose to reside in countries like Afghanistan.
 It also subtracts from their ability to win friends or influence the men they have been sent to train.

 The inability of the Government in Kabul to protect their city was on display during the attack in Kabul on the 13th of the month.
 When the attack from Abul Haq Square started at I was skyping with The Bot who was in his office and that’s close to the building from which the Taliban were launching their main attack.
 He reported firefights breaking out in a 2-kilometer circle around him.
 I told him it sounded like the Tet offensive and he might want to think about heading down to the bunker but he wouldn’t budge and it turned out to be nothing of the sort anyway.
 At Abul Haq Square six guys had rolled up to a building under construction in a Toyota van, exited the van with nothing on them but a pistol and shot the security guard stationed in front of their target building.
 The building had been under construction in 2007 and has been dormant since then after construction was ordered to stop because (reportedly this kind of info is hard to confirm) from the upper floors there was direct line of sight into the Presidential compound.
 There are probably 10 buildings now in Kabul tall enough and close enough for line of sight direct fire into the Presidential compound.
 TIA

 So the villains run upstairs where they have a stash consisting of 5 AK 47′s, a 82mm (Type 65) Recoilless Rifle, two RPG launchers (with a bunch of rounds for all) and an unknown number of Russian F1 fragmentation grenades.
-From their pre-staged sniper nest they had direct line of sight to the US embassy and ISAF HQ compounds which were almost exactly 1000 meters away.
+From their pre-staged sniper nest they had direct line of sight to the US embassy and ISAF HQ compounds.
 As soon as they are set up inside the building they started cutting loose with the Recoilless Rifle.
 The AK’s and hand grenades were used on the ANP troops who came in the building after them.
 This is important to remember; the max effective range of a type 65 Recoilless Rifle is around 1750 meters, for an AK 47 about 400, which is probably about the best you can do with the American M4′s given their shorter barrels.
 Here’s the timeline:

 1320 – 6 fighters (Haqqani type) start the attack